Robotic Contact Juggling: Contact Juggling Motion Planning

 \subsection{Planning for a Ball on Plate Reconfiguration}

-Recent work \cite{Serra2018} addresses planning and control for dynamic, nonprehensile repositioning and reorientation for a ball on a horizontal plate (the $z$-axis is aligned with gravity).
+Planning and control for dynamic nonprehensile repositioning and reorientation of a ball on a horizontal plate is studied in~\cite{Serra2018}.
 The ball is initially at rest on the plate, and a goal position and orientation for the ball is given.
-The controls are the two rotations about the $x$- and $y$-axes of the plate.
-The desired path is generated by time-scaling a geometric planning method from \cite{Becker2012}, and then tracked using a feedback controller.
-An example from the paper is reproduced in Figure~\ref{fig:sphere-plate-plans}; The stationary initial and goal configurations for the sphere on the plate are shown in Figure~\ref{fig:sphere-plate-plans}(a) and (b), respectively.
+The controls are rotations about the $x$- and $y$-axes of the plate.
+The desired trajectory is generated by time-scaling a path obtained using the planner in~\cite{Becker2012}, and the trajectory is stabilized using visual feedback.
+An example from the paper is illustrated in Figure~\ref{fig:sphere-plate-plans}; the stationary initial and goal configurations for the sphere on the plate are shown in Figure~\ref{fig:sphere-plate-plans}(a) and (b), respectively.
 Visualizations of the contact locations on the hand for the geometric solution are shown by the dashed black lines in Figure~\ref{fig:sphere-plate-plans}(c) and (d).

-Our method for trajectory planning utilizes the iterative direct collocation method detailed in Appendix~\ref{app:iDC}.
-To match the method above we constrain the hand to have two rotational degrees of freedom.
-We simplify the dynamics~\eqref{eq:rolling_dynamics_affine} by substituting the constant values $\mathbf{r}_{s h} = {^h\mathbf{v}_{sh}} = {^h\mathbf{a}_{sh}} = \mathbf{0}$, and the constraint on the hand accelerations expressed in the world frame ${^s\alpha_{sh,z}} = 0$.
-The number of states is therefore decreased from 22 to 16.
+Our method for trajectory planning uses iDC.
+To match the example from~\cite{Serra2018}, we constrain the hand to have two rotational degrees of freedom.

 We initialize the planner with a stationary trajectory where the ball stays in place and no controls are applied.
-The iDC algorithm was then run using the parameters given in Table~\ref{tab:sphere-plate-iDC-parameters}.
-The weight $\mathbf{Q}$ was reduced to zero after the first iteration because the inadmissible straight-line trajectory is no longer needed to bias the trajectory towards a solution.
+The iDC algorithm then uses the parameters given in Table~\ref{tab:sphere-plate-iDC-parameters}.
+(See Appendix~\ref{app:iDC} for details.)